John Molloy (actor): Screen

 Molloy's first film role was in Joseph Losey's 1960 neo-noir film The Criminal.
 In 1967 he co-starred as Corny Kelleher in Joseph Strick’s film Ulysses, an adaptation of the James Joyce novel of the same name.
 The film premiered in competition the 20th Cannes Film Festival, where the French subtitles were censored by festival organizers.
 The film went on to enjoy critical success in Ireland and abroad.
 Bosley Crowther of The New York Times included the film on his 1967 "Top Ten List," declaring it "A faithful and brilliant screen translation of Joyce's classic novel, done with taste, imagination and cinema artistry."
 The film was nominated for Best English-Language Foreign Film at the 25th Golden Globe Awards, and Best Screenplay at the 40th Academy Awards.

 Molloy next appeared as Slim in J. Lee Thompson's controversial 1970 drama film Country Dance.
 That same year he appeared opposite Milo O'Shea and Dearbhla Molloy in Daniel Haller's comedy film Paddy.
 The following year Molloy appeared as Mickster in Academy Award-winning director Ralph Nelson's 1971 British Eastmancolor children's film, Flight of the Doves.

 In 1974 Molloy appeared as Mr. Lusty in Stanley Long's British sex comedy On the Game.
 In 1978 he appeared alongside Judi Dench and Jeremy Irons in Harold Pinter's Langrishe, Go Down, adapted from the Aidan Higgins' novel of the same name for BBC Television.
 Molloy's final film role would come more than a decade later in 1989 when he starred as Padric Reilly in William Farley's Of Men and Angels.
 The film tells the story of three strong-willed individuals who struggle for control of their own dreams and each other's.
 Of Men and Angels premiered in competition at the 1989 Sundance Film Festival.
 According to his obituary in the San Francisco Chronicle, Molloy appeared in a total of 60 films across the duration of his career.

 In addition to his work in film, Molloy had a prolific career on television in Ireland, England, and the United States.
-From 1964-1968 he starred as Oliver Feeney in RTÉ's Tolka Row, Ireland's first original primetime drama.
+From 1964 to 1968 he starred as Oliver Feeney in RTÉ's Tolka Row, Ireland's first original primetime drama.
 The series ran for five seasons, totaling 155 episodes.
 Molloy's then wife Yvonne would serve as a writer and director on the series, while his real-life daughter Honor Molloy would appear as his on-screen daughter, Noleen Feeney.

-After thr un of Tolka Row, Molloy would go on to make regular guest appearances on numerous primetime series, including Me Mammy (1969), Z-Cars (1971), Play for Today (1972-1979), The Untouchables (1993), and Heartbeat (1999), among numerous others.
+After thr un of Tolka Row, Molloy would go on to make regular guest appearances on numerous primetime series, including Me Mammy (1969), Z-Cars (1971), Play for Today (1972–1979), The Untouchables (1993), and Heartbeat (1999), among numerous others.
 By the end of his life, Molloy had become a well-known and regarded figure in both Irish and British television.